 While the Dutch liberals governed with parties in the center, they adopted some of the far right’s rhetoric on Europe and immigration.
 Merkel’s Bavarian sister party, the Christian Social Union, similarly took a hard line on immigration in an attempt to outflank the Alternative.
 It didn’t work.

-Rejecting multiculturalism and recognizing that integrating large numbers of non-Western migrants into Dutch or German society is not without difficulty may have inadvertently legitimized the anti-immigrant right.
-Once respectable right-wing politicians admit there are problems, then it’s not such a big leap to argue for closing the border altogether.
+Rejecting multiculturalism and recognizing that integrating large numbers of non-Westerners into Dutch or German society is not without difficulty may have inadvertently legitimized the anti-immigrant right.
+Once respectable right-wing politicians admit there are problems, it’s not such a leap to argue for closing the border.

 Dutch political commentators know better than to underestimate Rutte, who has more than once managed to turn defeat into triumph.
 But Wednesday was the first time since he became prime minister nine years ago that the liberals did not place first in an election.